Dog Trails and Dog Etiquette

 - The Skyway Trail System is dog-free by consensus of our ski community out of respect for the skiers who do not enjoy Nordic skiing around dogs.
 Also Skyway is the staging area for lessons as well as the Grand Mesa Nordic ski races.

 - We request that skiers with dogs use Ward trails, designated dog-friendly trails at County Line, or any of the many non-GMNC trails on the Grand Mesa.

 - Dog owners are responsible and liable for their dog’s behavior.
 Dog behavior is governed by Mesa and Delta County animal control ordinances.

-- The USFS requires dogs to be physically restricted or on a 6’ leash in parking lots and at trail-heads.
+- The USFS requires dogs to be on a 6’ leash in parking lots and at trail-heads.

 - On the ski trails, USFS policy requires dogs to be physically restricted or in sight and under voice control at all times.

 - Dogs can significantly impact the groomed trails.
-In order to keep the groomed trails in top condition for all skiers, users with dogs are asked to purchase an annual Mutts Membership in addition to their Individual or Family Membership.
+In order to keep the groomed trails in top condition for all skiers, users with dogs are asked to purchase an annual Individual or Family level membership.

 - Any dog bite should be reported to Animal Services, no matter how minor: Mesa County (970) 242-4646.
 Delta County Sheriff (970) 874-2015.
 In an emergency call 911.

 - Skijoring is dangerous to other skiers and strongly discouraged on all Nordic ski trails.

 If we practice a little common courtesy and respect on the winter trails, everyone can enjoy our world-class ski trails on the Grand Mesa.